7 Mise-en-scène II: Lighting and Color

 And we have already begun using some of the technical language of lighting design in earlier discussions: high-key or low-key lighting, for example.
 This week we will dive into learning how to think about lighting design choices with more precision, but none of the technical language to follow undermines our instinctive reaction to the lighting of the film.
 After all, lighting is something we all already know deeply impacts our moods as human beings (never is this more clear than as we head towards winter when light will be in such short supply).
 We can be “blinded” by light, or “energized” by it.
 Its sudden absence can trigger primal fear, and its gradual amplification often inspires feelings of hope for the future.
 As much as trees and plants, we respond to light in highly sensitive—often deeply hard-wired—ways, and a good lighting designer in a film knows how to work with the director, production designer, and cinematographer to paint an emotional story with light and darkness.

 So, how does film lighting work?
-As with most things, it is helpful to think about the history of the development of film lighting, as it shows how experimentation and discovery led to the establishment (and ongoing evolution) of certain conventions.
+As is so often the case, it is helpful to think about the history of the development of film lighting, as it shows how experimentation and discovery led to the establishment (and ongoing evolution) of certain conventions.

-If you think back to our opening week and the first decades of cinema, there we were looking almost entirely at films which depended on daylight as their lighting source.
-Part of the reason the film industry moved from the East Coast (primarily New York and New Jersey) to Hollywood, California in the late 1910s was because of the need for more daylight (Hollywood has about 80 more sunny days a year than Fort Lee, New Jersey, where the film industry in the U.S. first set up shop).
+If you think back to our opening week and the first decades of cinema, there we were looking at films which depended primarily on daylight as their lighting source.
+Part of the reason the film industry moved from the East Coast (primarily New York and New Jersey) to Hollywood, California in the late 1910s was due to the need for more daylight (Hollywood has about 80 more sunny days a year than Fort Lee, New Jersey, where the film industry in the U.S. first set up shop).
 While electricity had been introduced to New York and other major cities in the 1880s, it took a long time to take hold (as late as the 1920s, only half of American homes had electricity).
 More urgently, the early lights were unreliable and unsteady, producing a flickering effect[1].
-For that reason natural light was preferable in all respects for some time to what was available artificially in the 1890s.
+For that reason natural light was preferable in all respects for some time to what was available artificially in the first two decades of film.

-That said, daylight has its disadvantages as well.
+That said, sunlight has significant disadvantages as well.
 First, it is very unpredictable.
 An early film shoot could be derailed entirely by a cloudy day or a sudden storm, and the movement of clouds across the sun could alter the lighting in disorienting ways in the middle of a shot.
 In addition, daylight was hard to direct.
-The earliest film studios, such as Edison’s famous “Black Maria” (below left), brought sunlight in from the ceiling, using a shutter to try and control the amount of light as conditions changed Edison and others soon scrapped this approach in favor of rooftop studios with glass walls and ceilings, with screens to control and direct the light as best as possible.
-But the results were that everything had a uniform lighting and there was little thought that lighting could be anything other than something necessary to ensure that the image was able to be captured on film.
+The earliest film studios, such as Edison’s famous “Black Maria” (below left), brought sunlight in from the ceiling, using a shutter to try and control the amount of light as conditions changed.
+Edison and others soon scrapped this approach in favor of rooftop studios with glass walls and ceilings, with screens to control and direct the light as best as possible.
+But the results were that everything had a uniform lighting and there was little thought that lighting could be anything other than something necessary to ensure that the image was exposed onto the filmstrip.

-As you can see from these examples, the chiaroscuro style reproduced in the medium of paint a strong source of bright light in an otherwise shadowy space, allowing shadow to stand in sharp contrast to the light.
-Pioneered especially in the films of Cecil B. DeMille after 1914, we see this style of lighting being adapted in the medium of film using arc lights casting a sharp light in one directions while the other side remains unlit.
-This approach to film lighting was perfected in DeMille films by his art director, Wilfred Buckland, eventually becoming so strongly associated with DeMille’s films as to become known as “DeMille lighting” (also referred to as “Rembrandt lighting”).[2]
+As you can see from these examples, the chiaroscuro style in painting represented a strong source of bright light in an otherwise shadowy space, allowing shadow to stand in sharp contrast to the light.
+Pioneered especially in the films of Cecil B. DeMille after 1914, we see this style of lighting being adapted in the medium of film using arc lights to cast a sharp light in one directions while the other side remains unlit.
+This approach to film lighting was perfected in DeMille films by his art director, Wilfred Buckland, eventually becoming so strongly associated with DeMille’s films as to become known as “DeMille lighting” (also referred to as “Rembrandt lighting”).[3]

 This is the beginning in Hollywood of using lighting for expressive effects, although examples even earlier can be found in other cinema traditions around the world.
 Eventually in the U.S., the emotional extremes of the Rembrandt lighting would give way in the 1920s and 30s to the conventions of what is known as three-point lighting, with more even, neutral effects.
 But it would remain in use for certain genres (horror, film noir), to the present:

 While this approach was wonderful in teaching filmmakers of a hundred years ago what kind of expressive effects could be accomplished with artificial lighting on set, it clearly did not lend itself to all genres or moods.
-One does not look at the subject to the right above and think we are looking at a comedy or a light-hearted romp.
-As a result, lighting designers began to experiment with different kinds of lights in different combinations, adding diffusers and reflectors to better control the gradations between the brightest whites and the darkest blacks.
+One does not look at the image on the right (above) and think we are looking at a comedy or a light-hearted romp.
+As a result of the limitations of single-point lighting, lighting designers began to experiment with different kinds of lights in different combinations, adding addional lights along with diffusers and reflectors to better control the gradations between the brightest whites and the darkest blacks.

-The standard in the Hollywood system became known as three-point lighting (even when there are, as is often the case, more than three light sources involved).
+The standard in the Hollywood system became known as three-point lighting (a term which is used often when there are more than three light sources involved).
 The first major light in this system is the one Buckland had experimented with in creating the “DeMille lighting” of the early studio era.
 This became known as the key light.
 In order to soften the hard fall-off from this light into the shadows beyond, a second light is introduced, known as the fill light.
-This light exists on the opposite side of the subject from the key light and is softer and more diffuse—thus retaining the sense of direction of the primary light without pushing more than half of the subject into shadow.
+This light exists on the opposite side of the subject from the key light; it is softer and more diffuse—thus retaining the sense of direction of the primary light without pushing more than half of the subject into shadow.
 Finally, we have the back light; this light serves to separate the subject from the background.
 The standard set-up looks something like this:

-Let’s break it down into increments, first adding just the fill light to the original key light in our earlier setup; compare our digital actress below to the single-point lighting above:
+Let’s break it down into increments.
+Using the previsualization software, I will first add just the fill light to the original key light in our earlier setup; compare our digital actress below to the single-point lighting above:

 Here, the fill light brings out of the shadow the shoulder and side of the face that remains in darkness in the single-point lighting setup saw earlier.
 By adjusting angles and intensity of the key and fill lights we can get very different effects in terms of tonal balance; but regardless, the single addition of the second point of light starts to allow us to have a sense of the subject as a whole body whose illumination is stronger than the darkness behind her.
 Now let’s see what happens when we add a simple back light to the setup, behind the subject (on the side with the key light) and pointed down towards the back of the subject’s head: